prescottbreeden/ultimate_fan_project/README.md

 # ultimate_fan_project
 trivia game about athletes from multiple categories, all web scraped

-login to play.  passwords are hashed and salted with bcrypt.  all trivia questions were generated from beautiful soup and filtered server-side before being written and saved as csv files and then uploaded to the db.
+login to play.  passwords are hashed and salted with bcrypt.  all trivia questions were generated through webscraping with beautiful soup.  trivia answers were then censored before being written and saved as csv files before inserting to the db.